 First, each application must receive approval for funding/sponsorship by the Wigs For Kids Board of Directors.
 This approval is neither instantaneous, nor guaranteed.
 The submission of proper documentation is key to this step.

 The Wigs For Kids Recipient Program spans eight stages, which are implemented sequentially.
 Each stage requires an appreciable amount of communication, review, and processing to complete.
 The quicker you can complete the application, take measurements, and provide required documentation, the faster Wigs For Kids can place the order for the hairpiece.
-It takes an average of 14 weeks—from the week in which the order is placed—to receive the expected shipping date of the hairpiece.
+It takes an average of 14 weeks—from the week in which the order is placed—to receive the expected shipping date for the hairpiece.

 Q: How do I apply for the Recipient Program?